UK Independence Party: Internal instability and wipeout (2019–2024)

 In January 2020, David Kurten, UKIP's last remaining London Assembly Member, left UKIP to stand as an independent candidate in the 2020 London Assembly election and the 2020 London mayoral election.
 Kurten described the politics of both UKIP and the Brexit Party as needing "rebranding" once Britain left the EU on 31 January.
 Kurten's departure ended UKIP's presence on the London Assembly.

-In March 2020, according to a tweet by the former leader, Gerard Batten, the party was reported to be "close to insolvency".
+In March 2020, according to a tweet by former leader Gerard Batten, the party was reported to be "close to insolvency".

 On 25 June 2020, Freddy Vachha was elected unopposed as leader.
 He stated that the party "went astray quite a few years ago" and that under his leadership it would "return to our libertarian freedom-loving principles".
 On 12 September 2020, it was reported that Vachha had been suspended from the party following a formal complaint of bullying and harassment.
-Later that day, UKIP Wales leader Neil Hamilton was made interim Leader.
+Later that day, UKIP Wales leader Neil Hamilton was made interim leader.
 Vachha argued a short time later that he was still leader, and that his suspension was unconstitutional, as he claimed to have appointed Marietta King as chairman in place of Ben Walker a few days earlier.
 Vachha decided to take legal action, however in December a judge refused his request to fast-track the case.
 Vachha then dropped his legal case and was ordered to pay the party's legal costs.

 In the 2021 Senedd election, UKIP performed poorly and suffered a "complete collapse" of voter support, with the Conservative Party gaining a number of voters who had in previous elections voted UKIP.
 The party finished seventh with 1.56% of regional list votes.
 Neil Hamilton, Interim UKIP leader and UKIP's sole MS in the Welsh Senedd lost his seat, ending any representation UKIP had outside of local government in England.
 In the Scottish Parliament election, the party received just 3,848 (0.14%) list votes across the whole country despite standing in every region in Scotland.
-In the 2021 local elections, UKIP lost all the seats they were defending from the previous elections in those council areas.
+In the 2021 local elections, UKIP lost all the seats it was defending from the previous elections in those council areas.
 Furthermore, in the London mayoral election, the UKIP candidate, Peter Gammons, achieved 0.6% of the total vote, finishing 13th.
 The party finished ninth in the London Assembly election, down from fourth in 2016.

-After a period as acting leader, Hamilton was elected as leader in October 2021, receiving 498 votes of 631 cast (78.9%) against challenger John Poynton.